mirceapricop/WDE/README.markdown

 ####Current state:

 Terminal and tree panel are completely functional.
-Concurrent editing also seems to work, but corner cases are still being hunted.
+Concurrent editing also seems to work, but only as long as people take turns.
 Concurrent sessions work perfectly.

 ## TODO:

 These are in no particular order, and have wildly differing difficulty.

+* Implement basic operational transformation
-* Implement different syntax highlighting
+* Implement compound operational transformation
 * Multiple shell tabs
 * Pack server into a gem
 * Completion with tab
 * Client command history
-* Fallback to -> Flash -> Long polling when WebSockets aren't there
 * Handle binary files. (show images, videos even?)

 ## Usage